Audit committee oversight responsibilities

 The audit committee’s oversight responsibilities are described in rules of the Securities and Exchange Commission (SEC) and the exchanges on which a company’s shares are listed, notably the New York Stock Exchange (NYSE) and Nasdaq.
 Responsibilities may also fall to the audit committee indirectly resulting from requirements for independent auditors imposed by the Public Company Accounting Oversight Board (PCAOB).
 SEC, NYSE, Nasdaq, and PCAOB rules are highlighted throughout, where relevant.
 Common practices, tools, and resources to assist audit committee members in executing their responsibilities are highlighted throughout as well.

-Increasingly, additional responsibilities are also falling to the audit committee, including cybersecurity and environmental, social, and governance (ESG) reporting.
-According to the Audit Committee Practices Report, a survey conducted by Deloitte and the Center for Audit Quality finds audit committees are being challenged by increased complexity in their core responsibilities as well as scope creep across other areas within their organizations.
+Increasingly, additional responsibilities are also falling to the audit committee, including cyber and environmental, social, and governance (ESG) reporting.
+According to the Audit Committee Practices Report, a survey conducted by Deloitte and the Center for Audit Quality, audit committees continue to be challenged by increased complexity in their core responsibilities as well as scope creep across other areas within their companies.

 Financial reporting